-To write programs with the latest features, developers must download and install each version SDK for a particular phone.
+To write programs with the latest features, developers must download and install each version of SDK for a particular phone.
 The components of the Android SDK can be downloaded separately.
 Third-party add-ons are also available for download.

 Both Apple and Google provide app developers with their own development tools, interface elements, and SDKs.
 Before choosing native app development, let’s look at the pros and cons of this approach.

 This approach means developing mobile apps that can be used on multiple mobile platforms.
 A cross-platform approach allows developers to use a single code base, so mobile apps are developed for different platforms simultaneously and are adapted to the majority of devices.